About

 Foreign Policy Analysis

-Michaela was previously a political officer and policy analyst for the Greater China Division of Global Affairs Canada.
-In 2021 she was also selected as the inaugural Margaret Meagher Research Fellow for the division.
-Michaela previously held other major fellowships and awards, including with the Institute for Municipal Finance and Governance, Global Affairs Canada, and the Smart Prosperity Institute.
-She has conducted research abroad in Germany, Switzerland, Belgium, mainland China, Taiwan, Norway, and the United States.
-Prior to her academic appointments, Michaela worked as a researcher at the China Institute, a Canadian foreign policy think tank.
+Michaela defended her PhD in Political Science at the University of Toronto in 2025.
+Michaela was also previously employed as a political officer and policy analyst for the Greater China Division of Global Affairs Canada, and was selected as the inaugural Margaret Meagher Research Fellow for the division in 2021.
+Michaela has previously held other major fellowships and awards, including with the Institute for Municipal Finance and Governance, Global Affairs Canada, and the Smart Prosperity Institute.
+She has also conducted research abroad in Germany, Switzerland, Belgium, mainland China, Taiwan, Norway, and the United States.
+Prior to her doctoral studies, Michaela also worked as a researcher at the China Institute, a Canadian foreign policy think tank.